Identifying Network Structure of Linear Dynamical Systems: Observability and Edge Misclassification: Dissimilar Networks

-We note that this is a linear equation when in vectorized form, namely $(I_n\otimes\Phi^\top)(a + \Gamma v^*) = 0$.
-Given the solution to this matrix equation, $V^*$, we now provide a condition under which this solution is also a solution to \eqref{eq:min_l1}.
+Note that we can vectorize this to yield a linear equation, i.e., $(I_n\otimes\Phi^\top)(a + \Gamma v^*) = 0$.
+Given the solution $V^*$ to matrix equation \eqref{eq:opt_l2}, we now provide a condition under which it is also a solution to \eqref{eq:min_l1}.